 5. Meet the minimum GPA requirement in the major available from the Department of Educational Studies.

-6. An official report of passing scores on one of the Assessment of Basic Skills Tests.
-See web page for cut off scores for SAT, ACT, Core, and GRE.

-.
-An official report of scores on the appropriate Praxis II Content Knowledge Test, with a minimum score as established by the Department of Educational Studies.
+6. An official report of scores on the appropriate Praxis II Content Knowledge Test, with a minimum score as established by the Department of Educational Studies.

 7. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.